symmetrics/trustedshops_trustedrating/doc/README-EN.txt

         die Kunden-email sowie die OrderId übergeben wird.
 *** F: Je nach eingestellter Sprache im Shop wird das dazugehörige Widget geladen.
 Achtung: Die TrustedRating
         Sprache muss der Shop-Sprache gleichen!
 *** G: 1.
 There's multilanguage information banner in System Configuration.
        2. In the Backend are 2 links available, once to register and once to the documentation as a PDF.
+*** H: The module provides for sending email to the buyer after the dispatch
+       of the goods with a proposal to evaluate this purchase.

 ** TECHNICAL
 	Per layout modifikator wird ein eigenes Template über eine eigene Blockklasse auf der Startseite